twilio/audioswitch/README.md

 audioSwitch.start { _, _ -> }
 ```

+## Manifest Configuration
+No manifest permissions are required by your application since the required permissions get merged from the [manifest file](audioswitch/src/main/AndroidManifest.xml) in this library.

 ## Contributing

 We welcome and encourage contributions to AudioSwitch!
 However, pull request (PR) validation requires access to credentials that we cannot provide to external contributors.
 As a result, the contribution process is as follows: